 Look for vacancies at:

-You can work towards professional qualifications through closely-related professional bodies such as the:
+You can work towards professional qualifications through relevant professional bodies, such as the:

-Joining a professional body can increase your status as an industry professional and offer a range of benefits.
+Joining a professional body, such as the IDM or CIM, can increase your status as an industry professional and offer a range of benefits.
 These typically include the chance to attend events, take part in mentoring schemes and gain access to webinars to keep you up to date with relevant trends.

 You can also study at postgraduate level to further develop your skills and knowledge.

 You may start as a junior social media manager, assisting a more senior manager.
 At this stage , you're likely to have a more task-oriented focus, managing and engaging directly with online communities, rather than a strategic or analytical one.